Summary: in this tutorial, you will learn how to use the SQL OR

 statement to form a flexible condition.

-The following illustrates the syntax of the SQL OR operator:
+Here’s the syntax of the OR

-expression1
+expression1 OR expression2

-TRUE | FALSE | NULL | |
+true | NULL | true |

-NULL | TRUE | NULL | NULL |
+NULL | NULL | NULL |

 If the database system supports the short-circuit feature, the OR

 Note that the short-circuit feature helps the database system save CPU computation by aborting processing the remaining part of a logical expression as soon as it can determine the result.
-For more information on the short-circuit feature, check it out the SQL AND operator tutorial.
+For more information on the short-circuit feature, check the SQL AND operator tutorial.

-When you use the OR operator with the AND operator, the database system evaluates the OR operator after the AND operator.
+operator.
 This is known as the rule of precedence.
 However, you can use parentheses to change the order of evaluation.

-SQL OR operator examples
+SQL OR operator examples #

-We will use the employees
+We’ll use the employees

 table from the sample database for the demonstration of the OR